-Oxytrex is formulated with two active drug ingredients: oxycodone and ultra-low-dose naltrexone.
 We rely on a limited number of third-party manufacturers to manufacture, fill, label, ship and store Oxytrex.
-We plan to have produced on our behalf additional clinical materials necessary to complete our Phase III program for Oxytrex.
+We have had produced on our behalf additional clinical materials necessary to complete our planned clinical trials of Oxytrex.

 Metastatic Melanoma

 In November 2006, we announced a new antibody technology that we believe may enable clinicians to provide effective medical treatment for metastatic melanoma, a rare but deadly form of skin cancer.